-Start by rinsing the beans several times before leaving them to soak overnight in a large pot of water (not the 6 cups of water).
+Start by rinsing the beans several times before leaving them to soak overnight in a large pot or bowl of water (not the 6 cups of water).

 The next day drain off the dark coloured water and replenish with the 6 cups of water (add the beans to a large pot if you used a bowl during the soaking process).

 Add the bay leaves and a tablespoon of coconut oil to the pot.

-Bring the water to the boil then reduce the heat to simmer with the lid on until they soften (this may take up to 1-1 ½ hours).
+Bring the water to the boil then reduce the heat to medium and simmer with the lid on until they soften (this may take up to 1-1 ½ hours).

-The beans should have tenderised and soft to the touch (use the back of a spoon, to determine tenderness) if ready, it will mash with ease.
+Once the beans have cooked, they should be soft to the touch (use the back of a spoon, to determine tenderness) if ready, it will mash with ease.

-Prepare the sofrito by sauteeing the garlic, onions and bell peppers in a skillet with a tablespoon of coconut oil on medium heat.
+Prepare the sofrito by sautéing the garlic, onions and bell peppers in a skillet with 2 tablespoons of coconut oil on medium heat until soft and translucent.

-Season the ingredients with the black pepper, oregano, cumin and salt to taste and stir.
+Season the sofrito mix with the black pepper, oregano, cumin and pink salt then stir.

-Once the onions have turned translucent, transfer the contents into the large pot and stir.
+Once the onions have turned translucent, transfer the contents into the large saucepan with the black beans and stir.

-Use a ladle to extract some of the beans and mash them before returning to the pot.
-This will help to thicken the bean sauce.
-Feel free to add the tapioca starch mix for thickness if required.
+Use a ladle to extract some of the beans (about ¾ cups worth) and mash them before returning them to the pot.
+This will help to create a thick bean sauce.

 Stir in the cidar vinegar (and sugar if you are using) before reducing to low-medium heat.

 Put the lid on the pot and allow to simmer until the beans start to thicken up (anything from 45 minutes- 1hour).
 Feel free to mash some more beans during the time of simmering for further thickening or add a splash of water if required.